Colorectal cancer markers

 MUC2

-MUC2 is part of the mucin family and characteristically observed in goblet cells of small and large bowel mucosa.
+MUC2 is part of the mucin family and is characteristically observed in small and large bowel mucosa goblet cells.
 It is involved with coating the epithelia of the intestines, airways, and other mucus membrane-containing organs.
-Loss of MUC2 expression has been reported to be a predictor of adverse outcomes, and further prospective studies that evaluate adjuvant chemotherapy in stages II and III of colon cancer should include MUC2 expression analysis for patient stratification.
+Loss of MUC2 expression has been reported to be a predictor of adverse outcomes, and further prospective studies that evaluate adjuvant chemotherapy in stage II patients and stage III patients of colon cancer should include MUC2 expression analysis for patient stratification, as MUC2 expression may vary according to disease stage and can inform treatment decisions, with particular attention to stage II CRC patients.

 COX-2

 COX-2 is an inducible enzyme that regulates prostaglandin synthesis and is overexpressed in several epithelial cancers.
-It is involved in the regulation of apoptosis, angiogenesis, and tumor cell invasiveness which contribute to its effects on tumorigenesis.
-Multiple studies have shown that selective COX-2 inhibitors are a great targeted approach to the chemoprevention of CRC.
+It regulates apoptosis, angiogenesis, and tumor cell invasiveness, which contribute to its effects on tumorigenesis.
+These processes are key contributors to tumor development in colorectal cancer.
+Multiple studies have shown that selective COX-2 inhibitors are a form of targeted therapy for colorectal cancer, offering a targeted approach to the chemoprevention of CRC.

 LI Cadherin